-Scanner is the term used in migration-center for an input adapter.
+Scanner is the term used in migration-center for an input connector.
 Using the IBM Domino scanner module to read the data that needs processing into migration-center is the first step in a migration project, thus “scan” also refers to the process used to input data to migration-center.

 The IBM Domino Scanner is available since migration-center 3.2.5.
 It extracts documents, metadata and attachments from IBM Domino/Notes applications and use them as input for migration-center.
 After the scan the generated data can be processed and migrated to other systems supported by the various migration-center importers.